Hegi/unix-setup/README.md

 installable OS / WSL those will need to be fixed manually.
 While I'll try and test the installer every once in a while I am making no promisses.

+## What's not covered?

+While this setup _should_ be working in native linux, it's not tested.
+The script is also not modular, it has everything I use in a way that testing and script execution is optimized.
+So no modularity.
+If you want to remove things, you'll have to go through the whole install_lib file.
+Same goes if you want to add something.

+This library also not covers how to install nerdfonts in your favourite terminal, because YMMW.
+However w/o installing at least one - and using it - some of the characters in the console won't show up; making the experience subpar.
+If you don't want to use a nerdfont, that's understandable, however you'll have to tweak quite a lot of configuration for the apps used here.

 ## Fresh installation in WSL

 If you want to do a fresh installation on WSL, but you already have Debian distro, here is how you can throw it away: